 Huntington Beach is a picturesque California city located on the US Pacific Coast.
 While the city offers a breezy and sunny climate, it is occasionally stained by the occurrence of car accidents.
-Huntington Beach has a population of at least 201,874 residents and about 16 million visitors flock its beaches annually.
+Huntington Beach has a population of at least 201,874 residents and about 16 million visitors flock to its beaches annually.
 The resulting high density of pedestrians and vehicle traffic leads to a significant number of car accident injuries.

 In this article, we look at Huntington Beach car accidents caused by speeding.